Clinical rotation / Acting internship (AI)

 - Abana CO, Bingham BS, Cho JH, Graves AJ, Koyama T, Pilarski RT, Chakravarthy AB, Xia F. IL-6 variant is associated with metastasis in breast cancer patients.
 PLoS One 2017;12(7):e0181725.

 - Ning MS, Perkins SM, Borinstein SC, Holt GE, Stavas MJ, Shinohara ET.
 Role of radiation in the treatment of non-metastatic osseous Ewing sarcoma.
 J Med Imaging Radiat Oncol 2016;60(1):119-28.

 - Ning MS, Perkins SM, Dewees T, Shinohara ET.
 Evidence of high mortality in long term survivors of childhood medulloblastoma.
 J Neurooncol 2015;122(2):321-7.

 VUSM specialty "speed dating"

 Brent and all of our residents at Specialty Speed Dating event at VUSM, Spring 2017

-Return to main Education page
+Return to the main Residency Program page